NREL/reVX/examples/rpm/README.rst

 RPM sub-package
 ---------------

-The reV-RPM pipeline can also be run using the rpm sub-package of reX.
+The reV-RPM pipeline can also be run using the rpm sub-package of reVX.
 The two main classes are ``RPMClusterManager`` and ``RPMOutput``.

 ``RPMClusterManager`` manages the clustering of RPM regions and if desired can run ``RPMOutput`` to extract